dimagi/abdm-python-integrator/README.md

         # OPTIONAL setting.
 Default value is None which mean celery default queue would be used.
         # Queue to be used for running async operations for some of Gateway Facing APIs
         'CELERY_QUEUE': None,

+        # OPTIONAL setting.
+Default value is False.
+        # If set to True, parses FHIR bundle at the HIU end to a format easier to display on the UI.
+        'HIU_PARSE_FHIR_BUNDLE': False
     }
     ```